ewfx/gaied-ai-ninjas/README.md

             Master regex data set si already loaded in project and will be able to map any extractable parameter.
          **Other configurations**: Can be configured in chormaSpace project and fastApispace project {
              "data_priority": "email_body", //when classification training and predicting consider numerical data from                                                                                                    //attachment or email body
              "document_duplicity_threshhold: "30" //consider how many days for duplicate documents }
 ## Example API output:
+**Sample output**
    {
        "Primary Request Type": "Money Inbound",
        "Primary Request Confidence": "0.92",